Photo: FAO/IFAD/WFP/Luis Tato

 The Sahel

-The Central Sahel – encompassing Burkina Faso, Mali and Niger – risks being consumed by a lethal mix of escalating armed conflict, the severe impacts of climate change and now the spread of COVID-19.
+The Central Sahel – encompassing Burkina Faso, Mali and Niger – risks being consumed by a lethal mix of escalating conflict and extreme weather.

 The Situation in the Sahel